 Current CV: JohnMarshallCV.pdf

-John received his PhD in biomathematics from UCLA in 2008 writing his dissertation on the use of GM mosquitoes to control malaria transmission.
-Prior to joining UC Berkeley, he worked on several aspects of this project as a PostDoc - social, cultural and regulatory issues at the UCLA Center for Society & Genetics, ecological field work at the Malaria Research and Training Center in Mali, molecular biology and population genetics at Caltech, and infectious disease modeling and epidemiological field work at Imperial College London.
+John received his PhD in biomathematics from UCLA in 2008 writing his dissertation on the use of gene-edited mosquitoes to control malaria transmission.
+Prior to joining UC Berkeley, he worked on several aspects of this project as a postdoc - social, cultural and regulatory issues at the UCLA Center for Society & Genetics, ecological field work at the Malaria Research and Training Center in Mali, molecular biology and population genetics at Caltech, and infectious disease modeling and epidemiological field work at Imperial College London.
 Here at UC Berkeley, he teaches two courses on mathematical modeling of infectious diseases and consults on this field generally.
 His own research focuses on the use of mathematical models to inform novel genetics-based strategies for mosquito control, and to support efforts to control and eliminate mosquito-borne diseases such as malaria, dengue and Zika virus broadly.

-Hector M. Sanchez C., PhD
+Héctor M. Sánchez C., PhD

 Héctor received his BSc in 2009 in Mechatronics Engineering and his PhD in 2017 in Computer Science at Tecnológico de Monterrey, México.
 In the past he collaborated in animal vocalizations research with Charles Taylor (UCLA), and the Malaria Elimination Initiative (UCSF).
 He was awarded one of the 2016 Google Research Awards in Latin America to work on predicting Zika epidemics through the use of social networks; and worked as a consultant for Dr. David L. Smith (UW) in the development of a framework for epidemiological simulations.
 His work focuses on the creation and use of computational individual-based models to contain and eliminate mosquito-borne diseases.
-He is joining the Marshall Lab in July, 2017.
+He joined the Marshall Lab in July, 2017.
 He loves guitars, singing, Pusheen and FPV quadcopters... oh yeah... and programming!